Beast (2022 American film): Release

+Theatrical

 Beast was released on August 19, 2022, by Universal Pictures.

+Home media

 The film was released on VOD on September 8, 2022, followed by a Blu-ray and DVD release on October 11, 2022.
 The movie was released on Peacock on October 7, 2022.

 Reception

 Box office

 Beast grossed $31.8 million in the United States and Canada, and $27.3 million in other territories, for a worldwide total of $59.1 million, against a production budget of $36 million.

-In North America, Beast was released alongside Dragon Ball Super: Super Hero and was projected to gross around $10 million from 3,743 theaters in its opening weekend.
+In North America, Beast was released alongside Dragon Ball Super: Super Hero, and was projected to gross around $10 million from 3,743 theaters in its opening weekend.
 The film made $4.3 million on its first day, including $925,000 from Thursday night previews.
 It went on to debut at $11.6 million, finishing second behind Super Hero.
 The largest demographic was African-American at 34%, followed by 26% Caucasian, 23% Hispanic, and 10% Asian.
 Nearly half the opening weekend audience was over 35 years old, and a third was over 45.
 In its second weekend, the film made $4.9 million, finishing third.

 Critical response

-On review aggregator Rotten Tomatoes, 68% of 206 reviews are positive, with an average rating of 6/10.
+On review aggregator Rotten Tomatoes, 68% of 208 reviews are positive, with an average rating of 6/10.
 The site's critics consensus reads, "Want to watch Idris Elba fight a lion?
 The admirably lean yet ultimately disposable Beast is just the movie you're looking for."
-Metacritic gave the film a weighted average score of 54 out of 100, based on 46 critics, indicating "mixed or average reviews".
+Metacritic gave the film a weighted average score of 54 out of 100, based on 46 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while PostTrak gave the film a 65% overall positive score, with 46% saying they would definitely recommend it.

 Several critics singled praise for cinematographer Philippe Rousselot.
 Wenlei Ma writing for news.com.au commended the film's focus: "it's a chase film and what you get is a suspenseful chase.
 Job done."
 Critic Dwight Brown wrote: "The success of this film's eye-catching, ear-grabbing hocus pocus can be traced back to smart direction, near seamless visual/sound effects, tight editing and the supremely talented Idris Elba."

 Odie Henderson of RogerEbert.com, gave it 2.5 out of 4 and compared the film to its contemporary, Prey (2022): "both have messages about hunters ravaging the animal kingdom and paying dearly for it [...].
 The climactic showdown in both films boils down to the hero using what they know about their location and their foe, though this film requires a lot more suspension of disbelief."
 Richard Roeper called it "intermittently exciting but also quite dumb and ridiculous".

 Accolades

 The film was nominated for Outstanding Animated Character in a Photoreal Feature at the 21st Visual Effects Society Awards.
+It was also nominated for Outstanding Achievement in Effects in a Live Action Production at the 50th Annie Awards.